Emergya/peer-dockerfiles/README.rst

 The same applies to git data: We would have to change the volume in the ``gitdata`` section from ``dev-env/media:/opt/peer/peer/media`` to ``/path/to/old/peer/media:/opt/peer/peer/media``.

+To be able to use the old data in the docker environment, it may be necessary to change the credentials for PostgreSQL, as explained in the `Database configuration`_ section.

 Sources in the development environment
 --------------------------------------